Australia and the world

 - We provided more than 825,000 Zimbabweans with seeds, fertiliser and agricultural training.

 - We were one of the first donors to respond to the Horn of Africa food crisis, helping 9.7 million with life-saving food assistance.

 - We have helped immunise more than 1.6 million children against measles and other diseases.

-- By 2013, we will have provided $180 million to the World Food Programme to support emergency and recovery operations as well as school feeding programs.
+- We have provided $180 million to the World Food Programme to support emergency and recovery operations as well as school feeding programs.